MrSkwiggs/mrskwiggs.github.io/index.md

 layout: home
 ---
-Well hello there 👋 Looks like you're curious about who I am, that's cool :)
+Well hello there 👋

-Just a quick heads up: this site is currently **Work In Progress**.
-Enter with precautions!
+Looks like you found your way onto my personal website.
+May I suggest the following topics while you browse around?